-A tool called "inspect," uses the Recorder and Dynamic Language Binding allow for the printing of any type, so long as the topic name, type name, and domain ID are known.
+A tool called inspect, uses the Recorder and Dynamic Language Binding allow for the printing of any type, so long as the topic name, type name, and domain ID are known.
 The DataWriter must include code generation for complete TypeObjects.
 See tools/inspect/Inspect.cpp for this tool's source code.
 It can be used as a standalone tool or an example for developing your own applications using these APIs.

-1.12.2 Observer
+3.12.2 Observer

-To observe the most important events happening within OpenDDS, applications can create classes that derive from the Observer abstract base class (in dds/DCPS/Observer.h).
+To observe the most important events happening within OpenDDS, applications can create classes that derive from the Observer base class (in dds/DCPS/Observer.h).
 The design of Observer is intended to allow applications to have a single Observer object observing many Entities, however this is flexible to allow many different use cases.
 The following events can be observed:

-- DataWriter/Reader enabled, deleted

-- DataWriter/Reader QoS changed

-- DataWriter/Reader peer associated, disassociated

-- DataWriter sample sent

-- DataReader sample received (enters the cache), read, taken
+- DataWriter/Reader enabled, deleted - DataWriter/Reader QoS changed - DataWriter/Reader peer associated, disassociated - DataWriter sample sent, instance disposed, instance unregistered - DataReader sample received (enters the cache), read, taken, instance disposed, instance unregistered